anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

-  2. Rather than having full RA functionality, the registrar MAY act as a local registration authority (LRA) and delegate part of its involvement in certificate enrollment to a backend RA, called PKI RA.
+  2. Rather than having full RA functionality, the registrar MAY act as a local registration authority (LRA) and delegate part of its involvement in certificate enrollment to a backend RA, called RA.
-     In such scenarios the registrar optionally checks certification requests it receives from pledges and forwards them to the PKI RA.
+     In such scenarios the registrar optionally checks certification requests it receives from pledges and forwards them to the RA.
 The RA performs the remaining parts of the enrollment request validation and authorization.
      On the way back, the registrar forwards responses by the PKI to the pledge on the same channel.

      Note:
-     In order to support end-to-end authentication of the pledge across the registrar to the PKI RA, the certification request structure signed by the pledge needs to be retained by the registrar, and the registrar cannot use for its communication with the PKI a enrollment protocol different to the one used by the pledge.
+     In order to support end-to-end authentication of the pledge across the registrar to the RA, the certification request structure signed by the pledge needs to be retained by the registrar, and the registrar cannot use for its communication with the PKI a enrollment protocol different to the one used by the pledge.